-Businesses using Clover systems may be eligible to borrow funds for business purposes through the Clover Capital program.
+Businesses using Clover systems may be eligible to borrow funds for business purposes through the Clover Capital cash advance program.

 - Clover Capital